-How to avoid risks and enjoy the fair-weather skiing… Spring skiing is a lot of fun, with warmer temperatures and sunny skies, but it can also pose some unique risks to skiers and snowboarders.
+Spring skiing is a lot of fun, with warmer temperatures and sunny skies, but it can also pose some unique risks to skiers and snowboarders.
 The melting snow can create slushy, inconsistent conditions that may increase the likelihood of falls and injuries.
-Find our top tips you can follow to prevent injuries during spring skiing:
+Find our top tips you can follow to prevent ski injuries when skiing on slushy snow:

-Choose your terrain wisely: Try to stick to runs that are well-groomed and avoid areas with slushy or heavy, wet snow.
-First thing in the morning, when the temperatures are cooler and the slopes are more icy, look for slopes that have the sun on them first thing so the snow has been able to soften slightly.
-As the temperature warms up, then head to slopes that get the sun later or are north facing.
-By the end of the day when all the slopes will have soft snow, look for areas that are more remote so you can avoid the main slopes which will be the bumpiest.
+Try to stick to runs that are well-groomed and avoid areas with slushy or heavy, wet snow.
+First thing in the morning, when the temperatures are cooler and the slopes are more icy, look for slopes that have the sun on them so the snow has been able to soften slightly.
+As the temperature warms up, then head to slopes that get the sun later or are north-facing.
+By the end of the day when all the slopes will have soft snow, look for areas that are more remote so that you can avoid the main slopes which will be the bumpiest.

-Wear appropriate gear: In springtime, temperatures can fluctuate, so dress in layers that can be easily removed as needed.
+In springtime, temperatures can fluctuate, so dress in layers that can be easily removed as needed.
 Make sure to always wear a helmet, gloves and long sleeves so you are adequately protected if you fall.

-Take breaks: Skiing in slushy conditions can be tiring, so make sure to take breaks and hydrate throughout the day to prevent fatigue and reduce the risk of injury.
+Take the time to stretch and warm up before hitting the slopes.
+This can help prevent muscle strains and other injuries.
+Take breaks if you are getting tired or sore.
+Skiing in slushy snow can be tiring, so make sure to take breaks and hydrate throughout the day to prevent fatigue and reduce the risk of injury.

 The currency of the country of your chosen resort differs from the currency of the country of the main resort